themarkr/immigrants-seek-back-end/README.md

 # immigrant-seek-back-end
-This is the backend of our application.
+This is the back-end of our application.